sourcegraph/sourcegraph-public-snapshot/dev/gqltest/README.md

 ## How to run tests locally

 You can also run integration tests locally.
-This is not a well-trodden path, and it's recommended to use CI instead.
+Note: this is not a well-trodden path, and it's recommended to use CI instead.

 Steps:
 1. Request "CI Secrets Read Access" in Entitle